 His dedication to workplace justice began at the university bargaining table, where he was a union representative for teaching assistants.
 After receiving a Master’s degree in philosophy from the University of British Columbia, Alec worked in construction as a rock truck operator, labourer and ironworker – an experience that gave him a deep understanding of the needs of workers and cemented his belief in the need to build and protect the collective power of workers.

-At Osgoode Alec volunteered and worked for the Workers' Health and Safety Legal Clinic in addition to completing an intensive in poverty law at Parkdale Community Legal Services in the workers’ rights division.
-Alec currently sits on the Workers' Health and Safety Legal Clinic's board of directors.
+Deciding to pursue law as a way to achieve collective change, Alec then obtained his JD from Osgoode Hall Law School, where he received the Sherrard Kuzz LLP Prize in Labour, Employment, and Administrative Law.
+While studying, Alec volunteered and worked for the Workers’ Health and Safety Legal Clinic, in addition to completing an intensive in poverty law at Parkdale Community Legal Services in the workers’ rights division.